dskoglund/Shot-Simulator/README.md

 # Shot-Simulator
-Use an advanced NBA stats API to simulate any NBA player's shot from any location.
+A game using advanced NBA stats from some of the best players to simulate that player's shot from multiple locations.
+Users take 25 shots from 14 locations with a player of their choice.
+They attempt to climb the rankings on the leaderboard.